lskjs/lsk4/README.md

 ## Principles

-- Focus to performance
+- Focus on performance
-- TypeScript
+- TypeScript only
 - ESM first
 - Minimal dependencies
 - CI deploy with semver